-In 2018, the Idaho State Department of Education (SDE) adopted the new Idaho State Science Standards.
+In 2018, the Idaho Department of Education (the "Department") adopted the new Idaho State Science Standards.
 The new standards adopt a three-dimensional conceptualization of science understanding, including science and engineering practices, crosscutting concepts, and disciplinary core ideas.
-With the adoption of the new science standards, and the development of new statewide assessments to measure student achievement relative to those standards, SDE convened a standard-setting workshop to recommend a system of achievement standards for determining whether students have met the learning goals defined by the Idaho State Science Standards.
+With the adoption of the new science standards, and the development of new statewide assessments to measure student achievement relative to those standards, the Department convened a standard-setting workshop to recommend a system of achievement standards for determining whether students have met the learning goals defined by the Idaho State Science Standards.

-Under contract to SDE, Cambium Assessment, Inc. (CAI) conducted the standard-setting workshop to recommend achievement standards for the Idaho Standards Achievement Tests (ISAT) in Science in grades 5, 8, and 11.
+Under contract to the Department, Cambium Assessment, Inc. (CAI) conducted the standard-setting workshop to recommend achievement standards for the Idaho Standards Achievement Tests (ISAT) in Science in grades 5, 8, and 11.
 The workshop was conducted remotely from July 19 to July 20, 2022, following the ALD Workshop that was conducted remotely on July 18, 2022.

-The ISAT in Science is designed to measure the attainment of the Idaho State Science Standards adopted by the SDE.
+The ISAT in Science is designed to measure the attainment of the Idaho State Science Standards adopted by the Department.
 The assessment is made up of item clusters and stand-alone items.
 Item clusters represent a series of interrelated student interactions directed toward describing, explaining, and predicting scientific phenomena.
 Stand-alone items are added to increase the test's coverage of the standards while limiting increases in testing time and burden on students and schools.
 Test items were developed by CAI, in conjunction with a group of states working to implement three-dimensional science standards.
 Test items were developed to ensure that each student is administered a test meeting all elements of the ISAT in Science blueprints, which were constructed to align with the Idaho State Science Standards.

 Idaho science educators, serving as standard-setting panelists, followed a rigorous standardized procedure to recommend achievement standards demarcating each achievement level.
 To recommend achievement standards for the new science assessment, panelists participated in the Assertion-Mapping Procedure, an adaptation of the Item-Descriptor (ID) Matching Procedure (Ferrara & Lewis, 2012).
-Consistent with ordered-item procedures generally (e.g., Mitzel, Lewis, Patz, & Green, 2001), workshop panelists reviewed and recommended achievement standards using an ordered set of scoring assertions1 derived from student interactions within items.
+Consistent with ordered-item procedures generally (e.g., Mitzel, Lewis, Patz, & Green, 2001), workshop panelists reviewed and recommended achievement standards using an ordered set of scoring assertions 1 derived from student interactions within items.
 Because the new science items-specifically the item clusters-represent multiple, interdependent interactions through which students engage in scientific phenomena, scoring assertions cannot be meaningfully evaluated independently of the item interactions from which they are derived.
 Thus, panelists were presented ordered scoring assertions for each item separately rather than for the test overall.
 Panelists mapped each scoring assertion to the most apt achievement-level descriptor (ALD).

 Panelists reviewed ALDs describing the degree to which students have achieved the Idaho State Science Standards.
-SDE reviewed and revised Range ALDs before the standard-setting workshop.
+The Department reviewed and revised Range ALDs before the standard-setting workshop.
+After reviewing the range ALDs, standard-setting panelists worked to identify the knowledge and skills characteristic of students just qualifying for entry into each achievement level.